numpy/numpy/doc/neps/nep-0030-duck-array-protocol.rst

 scalar).

-In case of existing libraries that don't already implement ``__array__`` but would like to use duck array typing, it is advised that they they introduce both ``__array__`` and``__duckarray__`` methods.
+In case of existing libraries that don't already implement ``__array__`` but would like to use duck array typing, it is advised that they introduce both ``__array__`` and``__duckarray__`` methods.

 Usage